SeanSon2005/ObjDumpAI/README.md

 All setup anticipates a Linux environment.
 Windows users should use WSL.

 ### Running with Docker
-The `./run.sh` script will detect if an NVIDIA GPU is present and attempt to run the Docker setup with GPU passthrough.
+The `./run.sh DOCKER` script will detect if an NVIDIA GPU is present and attempt to run the Docker setup with GPU pass-through.
 The GPU Dockerfile requires CUDA 12.2, but it can be manually edited in `backend/Docker.gpu` to fit your CUDA version (although the AI pipeline may not support certain older CUDA versions).
 Using the GPU Dockerfile requires the nvidia-docker2 package.
 For Debian based distributions, it can be installed as follows: